 Rather than tracking every movement of our staff, we foster a high-trust culture that values openness, accountability, respect and transparency.
 There is no bureaucracy or clock-watching.

 We reward every team member and remote freelancer for the actual work they complete and only track progress against goals.
 Outcomes seem to be the most sensible way to measure that progress in a distributed team.

 The beauty about this model is that it not only creates better places to work, but it also results in fairer, more credible promotions—and in a much more diverse and inclusive remote workforce!

 Earlier parts of this article have already emphasized the importance of communication in a remote digital agency environment.
 Without proper team communication processes in place, communicating can oftentimes be a logistical nightmare.

-Take something as simple as a video conference: In a traditional and co-located digital marketing agency team, getting everyone together for the meeting is usually only a matter of a few minutes (depending on the size of the team, of course).
+Take something as simple as a video conference: In any traditional on-site digital marketing agency, getting everyone together for the meeting is usually only a matter of a few minutes, depending on the actual size of the team.

 With a team that is spread across time zones, a video conference needs to be announced well in advance, an agenda needs to be shared with all team members (along with the link to the conference room), notes need to be taken and shared, the meeting needs to be recorded, made available to the teams and the resulting actions for every team member eventually followed up.